strangelove-ventures/lens/README.md

 ## **--CONFIG--**
 ---
-The config file tells lens how to interact with blockchains.
-This is where information such as grpc address's and chain-ids are held.
+The config file describes how lens will interact with blockchains.
+This is where information such as grpc addresses and chain-ids are held.

 **Config File Location:** `~/.lens/config.yaml`